fmoor/edgedb-docs/doc/edgeql/overview.rst

 not allowed.

-Traditional relational databases deal with tables and use ``NULL`` as a value denoting absence of data.
+Traditional relational databases deal with tables and use ``NULL`` as a special *value* denoting absence of data.
 EdgeDB works with *sets*, so the absence of data is just an empty set.

 .. _ref_eql_fundamentals_references: